Voice Search Optimization: The Why, What & How of Voice-based Search Today

 8: TechCrunch, quoting NPR & Edison Reseach Report(Jan-2018), says 1 out of 6 Americans has purchased a smart speaker which is a staggering increase of 128 % since Jan-2017.

 9: Smart speakers recording a whopping 25 million sales in 2017.
 (Source: Billboard)

 10: Smart speakers sales is expected to be 36 million in 2018 (Source: Billboard)

-Please, do keep in mind such statistics mostly speak for the North American markets.
-Nevertheless, we can learn a lot from such statistics here in Dubai and in the Middle East.
+Please do keep in mind such statistics mostly speak for the North American markets.
+Nevertheless, we can learn a lot from such statistics as tech trends are international in nature.

 How to optimize for Voice Search

-Well, you need to do some really smart guesswork here.
+Perhaps, you can start with a smart guesswork here.
 Try to understand what the consumer’s intention is when using a Voice-based search.

 The best approach is to observe yourself while consuming the internet or using a personal portable devices.
 Become mindful of your own interaction with digital technologies, is a good start to optimize for voice-based SEO.

 People generally use fewer words to reduce physical efforts when they are typing.
 It explains why businesses are mostly trying to rank for a group of words like ‘Dubai PPC Agencies’, ‘Dental Clinic Mirdif’ without a conjunction or a preposition.
 However, this approach might not work in voice-based optimization.